agardnerittemp/mclass/README.md

 In your fork, go to: "Settings > Secrets and variables > codespaces".

-Create secrets with these EXACT names:
+Create secrets with these EXACT names.
+URLs should **not** contain trailing slashes.

 - `DT_ALL_INGEST_TOKEN`
 - `DT_MONACO_TOKEN`